uiopler/autoPull/README.md

 # autoPull
-a (bad) way to pull your repo every x minutes with python
+a (bad) way to pull your repo every x seconds with python